MalekPC/AsymmetryCertification/README.md

 ````
 which outputs `Qmirror= 5.82842712`.
 This obtained bound is tight, as it matches the same bound obtained when using the Lasserre hierarchy approach to relax our Quadratically Constrained Quadratic Programming (QCQP) problem into a Semidefinite Program (SDP).
 This task has been performed by using the Matlab script `Lassere_SDP_Q.m`.

+Based on our numerical experience, the mirror bound can always be achieved using pure states.
+We have included scripts in this repository that perform the optimization exclusively over pure states (see script names ending with `_pure`) and over pure coplanar states (see script names ending with `_coplanar_pure`).

 ## Identifying the Most Asymmetric Configuration

 The code below demonstrates how to use `utils.py` to identify the most asymmetric configuration by optimizing the gap in Eq.
 (32).
 The optimization has been performed by using the heuristic Nelder-Mead method.
 To ensure that the obtained maximum gap corresponds to a global maximum, we solve the optimization problem multiple times with random initial guesses (i.e. random simplices) and select the largest maximum as the global one.
 According to our tests, considering 10 random simplices is enough to find the global maximum.
 In this case, the execution time is approximately 25 minutes on a personal laptop.